How to recognise and develop originality in research

 In the analogy the explorer may make interesting notes of observations along the way.
 Where he is unable to give them the time they deserve while on the expedition, he may pack them up for carrying back home to work through properly.

-Similarly, the student may find herself collecting data which is clearly both significant and original.
-She may, however, collect a great deal of data which she does not process at the time, so does not know its significance.
+Similarly, the student may find herself collecting data, a great deal which she does not process at the time.
 She just hopes that it may provide something original and useful later when processed or analysed.
 This is a perfectly possible way of incorporating originality into work, but it is not at all safe because the data may turn out to have minimal significance.
 To follow such a route successfully, students need either good hunches about how the data might be used to advantage or considerable creative abilities.

 Originality in transfer of mode or place of use